skaleway/nvii/task.md

 ## Overview

-This document outlines all tasks required to implement a complete version control system for environment variables across the Envincible platform.
+This document outlines all tasks required to implement a complete version control system for environment variables across the Nvii platform.

 ---